flumeapp/help.flumeapp.com/preferences/general.md

 ------

-## Show Flume Pro item in Menu Bar
+## Show Flume Pro Item in Menu Bar

 Toggles the visibility of the <img src="/preferences/assets/pro.png" width="36" height="20" /> menu item in the macOS Menu Bar.